Mohammed-Rwelly/Glassdoor-Data-Science-Job-Salary-Predictor-with-Machine-Learning/README.md

 a)Some errors may be due to the slow internet speed so adding extra time.sleep functions between page loading steps will help prevent errors

 b) XPath is helpful to locate the element you want to click on.
 After you are familiar with the XPath, you may find it actually very straightforward.
 First, right-click on the element and select inspect, then right-click on the selected part of HTML code and select copy XPath.

+## 3- Exploratory Data Analysis

 c) after that we store tha data the scrapped to online database which I mean 'datafromglassdoor2' that we had created in the top .